zordicom/crisp_controllers/docs/getting_started.md

 ```

 1. ..or if you want to interactively choose a model you can simply leave the argument empty.

+!!! warning
+    LeRobot is subjected to rapid changes.
+This command might change in future versions.

 Good job, now you can evaluate your model!